ExpiredOnions/libft/README.md

 | `ft_lstiter` | Applies a function to each node's content |
 | `ft_lstmap` | Creates a new list by applying a function to each node's content |

+## AI usage

+Parts of this project (documentation, debugging assistance, and code review) were developed with the help of Claude Code, an AI coding assistant.
+All code was reviewed, tested, and understood before being submitted.